UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mykyta.pidgornyi/index.md

 had to connect GPS tracker by doing I2C hardcode because it had no drivers.

 ### Week 20 - 26 May
+Add software to the project repo.
+It is now possible to connect PC to the PICO and see all it's vitals and time on PICO's display.
+TCP via wifi in the local network is accomplished by using PICO's cw43 WIFI module

 ## Hardware